Jirles/Jirles.github.io/_posts/2018-05-10-why_code_why_now.markdown

- All this talk of possibility and change may seem at odds with the title of this blog, but for all my interest in evolution and knowledge, for all the disparate jobs I've held in the past, that core curiosity and desire to learn desire is unchanging.
+ All this talk of possibility and change may seem at odds with the title of this blog, but for all my interest in evolution and knowledge, for all the disparate jobs I've held in the past, that core curiosity and desire to learn is unchanging.
 You could even say it's ...immutable (_gasp_).